reneoelke/Php54to55/README.md

 # Requirements

+- PHP >= 5.5.0

-Requires at least PHP 5.3.2 but will not properly test `trait` names until PHP 5.4.0 or later.
+(Requires at least PHP 5.3.2 but will not properly test `trait` names until PHP 5.4.0 or later.)

-It is suggested that you test compatibility with PHP 5.5 or newer in order to use the most up-to-date PHP parser/ tokenizer.
+(It is suggested that you test compatibility with PHP 5.5 or newer in order to use the most up-to-date PHP parser/ tokenizer.)

 # Features